 - Any other custom or tailor-made approach toward app security

-The real-time DAST from Appknox comes with a robust and powerful automated simulation feature that allows you to understand the real-life interactions of your apps with attackers.
+The real-time DAST testing from Appknox comes with a robust and powerful automated simulation feature that allows you to understand the real-life interactions of your apps with attackers.
 You have a full understanding of the entire information flow, which allows you to catch loopholes and fix vulnerabilities before they turn into threats.

 Appknox offers more than 130 test cases to evaluate your compliance levels and also offers you detailed reports of all the checks.
 You can also compare the results against each test case for a better analysis.